 While an employee may be in part, or in some cases fully, responsible for their injuries this in no way excludes them from receiving full benefits.
 Many injured workers wrongfully believe this to be true and therefore may not even seek Workers’ Compensation Benefits.
 If you have been told this by your employer or the insurance company please call me to discuss the details of your case.
 Your consultation is always FREE.
 The information you receive may be priceless!

-One reason insurance adjusters are often so eager to process a claim and offer a quick settlement is to prevent the victim from discovering the extent, and possible long-lasting effects, of their injuries.
+One reason insurance adjusters are often so eager to process a claim and offer a quick settlement is to prevent the victim from discovering the extent, and possibly long-lasting effects, of their injuries.
 Only you and your doctor can really answer this question and it usually takes time.
 On the other hand, the insurance companies use a “cookie-cutter” technique to assign a value to each injury, or combination of injuries and assess a dollar amount based on this formula.
 The Act does assign certain weeks of benefits for loss of limbs and has very specific guidelines.
 However, it is arrogant on the part of the insurance company, and insulting to you, when they attempt to classify all victims and their injuries into narrowly defined “one-size-fits-all” categories.
 You are unique, your injuries are unique, and you deserve individualized personal attention to every aspect of your case.

 A third-party claim would involve a set of facts that could make a third party, someone other than the insurance company’s client, responsible for your injuries.
 These claims often dramatically increase the value of your case.
 However, if you settle the claim without preserving the 3rd party claim, in some circumstances you may lose this opportunity.